Lice - body; Pediculosis corporis; Vagabond disease

 - Change your clothes often.

-- Wash clothes in hot water (at least 130°F or 54°C) and machine dry using the hot cycle.
+- Wash clothes and bedding in hot water (at least 130°F or 54°C) and machine dry using the hot cycle.

 - Items that can't be washed, such as stuffed toys, mattresses, or furniture, can be thoroughly vacuumed to get rid of lice and eggs that have fallen off the body.

-Your provider may prescribe a skin cream or a wash that contains permethrin, malathione, or benzyl alcohol.
+Your provider may prescribe a skin cream or a wash that contains permethrin, malathion, or benzyl alcohol.
 If your case is severe, the provider may prescribe medicine that you take by mouth.

 By taking the above mentioned steps, body lice can be completely destroyed.